MeetFactory, o. p. s.

 The Příště u vás (Next Time at Your Place) exhibition introduces the current works of the multimedia artist Milena Dopitová.
 Dopitová entered the art scene after graduating from AVU in the early nineties as a distinct author and also the only woman of the Pondělí (Monday) art group.
 Since then, she has been presenting her work at prestigious exhibitions both in the Czech Republic and abroad.
 Her individual exhibition at MeetFactory is not retrospective; Dopitová uses space and time to address the happenings here and now.

 The unmistakable aesthetics of Milena Dopitová’s works are famous for its almost cold precision which she immediately denies by a warm feature.
-Similarly to the author’s works from the nineties and the noughties distinctive by contrasts in materials (metal sculptures wrapped in fabric, unit furniture covered in crocheted shawl etc.), in MeetFactory, she also abolishes the cold dogmatism of galvanised sculptures with colourful fabric and video installation accompanied by soft music composition using aliquot voices.
+Similarly to the author’s works from the nineties and the noughties distinctive by contrasts in materials (metal sculptures wrapped in fabric, unit furniture covered in crocheted shawl, etc.), in MeetFactory, she also abolishes the cold dogmatism of galvanized sculptures with colorful fabric and video installation accompanied by soft music composition using aliquot voices.

 1KALINOVSKÁ, Milena, Rozhovor s Milenou Dopitovou, in: Milena Dopitová, I stejné je jiné, Pachmanová Martina (ed.), Akademie výtvarných umění, Praha, 2017, p.
 250